tomekskuta/APC20_DC/README.md

 ## How it works
 ![Akai APC20](./APC20.jpeg)

-All numbered buttons works only if `SHIFT` is pressed:
+All numbered buttons work only if `SHIFT` is pressed:
 - `1` - Tap tempo
 - `2` - Toggle between Device view selector and Clip view selector
 - `3` - Show/hide detail view